AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/indexing-content.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_ctt_indexing"
 >title="Content Indexing"
->abstract="AEM Indexing refers to indexing of the Cloud Service instance migrating content to ti.
+>abstract="AEM Indexing refers to indexing of the Cloud Service instance after migrating content to it.
 The indexing is done to bring the performance to an optimum speed for a good experience."

 Once the Cloud Acceleration Manager completes the ingestion of content into your Cloud Service instance, it is ready to be used.
 Initially the content is not indexed though which will reduce performance greatly.
 For the instance to have optimum performance providing a good user